- What are Business Goals?

 WordPress is massive.
 The CMS (as of Oct 21, 2021) commands a 65.1% share of the content management market.
 To give you an idea of how much of a lead this is: Shopify comes in second at 6.3%.
 41% of the web uses WordPress, from hobby blogs to the biggest news sites online.
 WordPress has been able to amass this scale because of its flexibility.
 A massive plugin library (currently 58,550 plugins) extends WordPress to cover most functionality requirements.
 WordPress is customizable, SEO friendly, secure and capable of high-performance right out-of-the-box.
 Check out our WordPress Development Page to learn more.

-WordPress WooCommerce eCommerce
+WordPress WooCommerce CMS for eCommerce

 WordPress Industry Use Cases